aws-samples/aws-hpc-recipes/recipes/pcluster/stig/README.md

 2. You will see a list of supported AWS Parallelcluster baseline images.
 For purposes of this walkthrough we will be using the RHEL8 x86_64 AMI which at the time of publication is ami-0d5ac0f6d75765b20.
 Note that this process is the same for Amazon Linux 2 which is marked as alinux2 in the output of the previous command.
 3. Navigate to EC2 image builder in the AWS console and click on components.
 For filter-owner, select Amazon-managed and search for STIG.
 Recommend sorting by Creation time.
 Copy the ARN on the right hand side to your clipboard.
 For purposes of these instructions we will use arn:aws-us-gov:imagebuilder:us-gov-west-1:aws:component/stig-build-linux-high/2023.4.0 ![](recipes/pcluster/stig/images/EC2-Image-Builder-Components.PNG)
 4. On the same node that has AWS Parallelcluster installed, create a yaml file with the build image configurations matching the above parameters.
 Change the instance type, component arn, subnet ID, security group ID, and parent image to match your desired options.
 An example configuration file can be found [here](recipes/pcluster/stig/assets/rhel8stighigh.yaml).
+Inputting a 'cat' command is as simple as copy/paste into the CLI.
+Just ensure you have changed the parameters for YOUR_SUBNET_ID and YOUR_SECURITY_GROUP_ID according to your environment.
+Picture of inputting these commands can be found [here](recipes/pcluster/stig/assets/Cat-Command-and-Cluster-Launch.PNG).
 5. On the same EC2 instance, run the following command to trigger the CloudFormation build: pcluster build-image --image-configuration rhel8stighigh.yaml --image-id rhel8
 6. The process will take approximately 20-30 minutes to complete.
 You can type the following command to see when the build is completed: pcluster list-images --image-status AVAILABLE